ToshioCP/Gtk4-tutorial/src/sec5.src.md

 - 11-13: Variables `nb`, `lab` and `nbp` are defined and point GtkNotebook, GtkLabel and GtkNotebookPage respectively.
 - 23: The window's title is set to "file viewer".
 - 25: The size of the window is set to maximum because a big window is appropriate for file viewers.
-- 27-28 GtkNotebook is generated and set it as a child of GtkApplicationWindow.
+- 27-28 GtkNotebook is generated and set it as a child of the GtkApplicationWindow.
 - 30-52 For-loop.
 Each loop corresponds to an argument.
 And files[i] is GFile object with respect to the i-th argument.
 - 32-37 GtkScrollledWindow, GtkTextView and GtkTextBuffer are generated and GtkTextView is connected to GtkScrolledWindow as a child.
  They corresponds to each file, so they are generated inside the for-loop.